The Ultimate Guide to Social Selling in 2022

 Despite sounding a bit “Big Brother,” social selling is actually a powerful sales strategy that ultimately builds trust — and trust is what ultimately leads people to make purchases.

 And it’s not just another sales trend — we’re willing to bet that social selling is here to stay.
 That’s because it works.
 Nearly every sales metric and KPI gets better when social selling is involved.
+Let’s look at some of the benefits below. benefits of social selling

-2. Capture the Market
+1. Capture the Market

 Social selling is becoming increasingly popular as more and more companies use social media to help them make purchasing decisions.
 In fact, 75% of B2B buyers and a whopping 84% of C-level decision-makers use social media as part of their purchasing process.

 And those numbers are only going to go up from there.
-A recent Google study shows that millennials — represented by the blue bubble in the graphic below — are quickly becoming the largest share of B2B researchers, and increasingly taking over positions of upper-level decision-makers.
+A recent Google study shows that millennials — represented by the blue bubble in the graphic below — are quickly becoming the largest share of B2B researchers and increasingly taking over positions of upper-level decision-makers.

 Do you know what else millennials are really good at?